tiprankstipranks

 If there was a significant interruption in the operation of our Colorado or Massachusetts facilities, we may not have the capacity to service all of our customers and we may not be able to service our customers in a timely manner, thereby reducing our revenues and earnings.

 We are dependent on the continued operations of our Colorado and Massachusetts coffee roasting and distribution facilities.
-Our ability to maintain our computer and telecommunications equipment in effective working order and to protect against damage from fire, natural disaster, power loss, telecommunications failure or similar events.
+Our operations depend on our ability to maintain our computer and telecommunications equipment in effective working order and to protect against damage from fire, natural disaster, power loss, telecommunications failure or similar events.
 In addition, growth of our customer base may strain or exceed the capacity of our systems and lead to degradations in performance or systems failure.
 Although we continually review and consider upgrades to our order fulfillment infrastructure and provide for system redundancies to limit the likelihood of systems overload or failure, substantial damage to our systems or a systems failure that causes interruptions for a number of days could adversely affect our business.
 Additionally, if we are unsuccessful in updating and expanding our order fulfillment infrastructure, our ability to grow may be constrained.
 As a result, our revenues and earnings could be materially adversely affected.

-Employment / Personnel1 | 3.3%
+Employment / Personnel1 | 3.8%

 Employment / Personnel - Risk 1